 The machine was steam-powered and had a single-acting two-cylinder engine.
-It would never be a popular choice as the engine type removed the need for clutch and gearbox, and it took a long time to fire up the boiler.
+It would never be a popular choice as it took a long time to fire up the boiler.

 If you have further information or a query related to this page, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Established for over 40 years and run by expert motorcyclists.